top of page

 Welcome to my website.

-I am currently teaching (lectures) in Economics of Money & Banking (EC-230), MSc Investment and the Financial System and (seminars) Econometrics with Stata, and Macroeconomics at University of Warwick.
-Prior to becoming a part of Warwick University, I was a graduate teaching assistant and special/visiting lecturer in Economics at Birkbeck and City, University of London, London School of Economics (LSE) and University College of London (UCL) Social Research Institute.
-I have 6 years of teaching experience on variety of economics courses, such as Applied Statistics and Econometrics, Introduction Micro and Macro-Economics, Money and Banking, Quantitative Applied Economics, and have some private sector experience as a financial consultant.
+Prior to joining the University of Warwick, I was a Graduate Teaching Assistant and Special/Visiting Lecturer in Economics at Birkbeck, City, University of London, the London School of Economics (LSE), and the UCL Social Research Institute.
+I have over seven years of teaching experience across a range of economics courses, including Applied Statistics and Econometrics, Introductory Micro- and Macroeconomics, Money and Banking, and Quantitative Applied Economics.
+I also have private-sector experience as a financial consultant.

-I hold a Ph.D. degree in Economics and Finance from Birkbeck, University of London, awarded through a full scholarship.
-My Ph.D. dissertation, which was awarded the Best PhD Thesis in 2023, explores the essays on the macroeconomic determinants of sovereign and systemic risk.
-I hold an Associate Fellowship in Teaching and Supporting Learning in Higher Education (2019) in the UK.
+I hold a PhD in Economics and Finance from Birkbeck, University of London, awarded through a full scholarship.
+My PhD dissertation, which received the Best PhD Thesis Award in 2023, examines the macroeconomic determinants of sovereign and systemic risk.
+I also hold an Associate Fellowship in Teaching and Supporting Learning in Higher Education (2019) in the UK.

-I earned Master’s degree in Economics and Market Policy at University of Bologna in 2012 and Bachelor’s degree in Economics at Ege University in 2010.
+I obtained a Master’s degree in Economics and Market Policy from the University of Bologna in 2012 and a Bachelor’s degree in Economics from Ege University in 2010.

 Research Focus